Mc-Zen/tidy/src/parse-module.typ

 /// - `default` (optional): Default value for this argument.
 ///
 /// See @@show-module() for outputting the results of this function.
-///
-/// - content (str): Content of `.typ` file to analyze for docstrings.
-/// - name (str): The name for the module.
-/// - label-prefix (auto, str): The label-prefix for internal function
-///       references.
-If `auto`, the label-prefix name will be the module name.
-/// - require-all-parameters (boolean): Require that all parameters of a
-///       functions are documented and fail if some are not.
-/// - scope (dictionary): A dictionary of definitions that are then available
-///       in all function and parameter descriptions.
-/// - preamble (str): Code to prepend to all code snippets shown with `#example()`.
-///       This can for instance be used to import something from the scope.
 #let parse-module(

+  /// Content of `.typ` file to analyze for docstrings.
+  /// -> str
   content,

+  /// The name for the module.
+  /// -> str
   name: "",

+  /// The label-prefix for internal function references.
+If `auto`, the
+  /// label-prefix name will be the module name.
+  /// -> auto | str
   label-prefix: auto,

+  /// Require that all parameters of a functions are documented and fail
+  /// if some are not.
+  /// -> boolean
   require-all-parameters: false,

+  /// A dictionary of definitions that are then available in all function
+  /// and parameter descriptions.
+  /// -> dictionary
   scope: (:),

+  /// Code to prepend to all code snippets shown with `#example()`.
+  /// This can for instance be used to import something from the scope.
+  /// -> str
   preamble: "",

+  /// -> boolean
+  enable-curried-functions: true,

+  /// -> boolean
-  enable-curried-functions: true
+  old-parser: true
 ) = {
   if label-prefix == auto { label-prefix = name }

-  let parse-info = (
+  let docs = (
-    label-prefix: label-prefix,
-    require-all-parameters: require-all-parameters,
-  )

-  let module-docstring = tidy-parse.parse-module-docstring(content, parse-info)

-  let matches = content.matches(tidy-parse.docstring-matcher)
-  let function-docs = ()
-  let variable-docs = ()

-  for match in matches {

-    if content.len() <= match.end or content.at(match.end) != "("  {
-      let doc = tidy-parse.parse-variable-docstring(content, match, parse-info)
-      if enable-curried-functions {
-        let parent-info = tidy-parse.parse-curried-function(content, match.end)
-        if parent-info == none {
-          variable-docs.push(doc)
-        } else {
-          doc.parent = parent-info
-          doc.remove("type")
-          function-docs.push(doc)
-        }
-      } else {
-        variable-docs.push(doc)
-      }
-    } else {
-      let function-doc = tidy-parse.parse-function-docstring(content, match, parse-info)
-      function-docs.push(function-doc)
-    }
-  }

-  if enable-curried-functions {
-    function-docs = resolve-parents(function-docs)
-  }

-  return (
     name: name,
-    description: module-docstring,
-    functions: function-docs,
-    variables: variable-docs,
     label-prefix: label-prefix,
     scope: scope,
     preamble: preamble
   )
+  if old-parser {
+    docs += old-parse(content, require-all-parameters: require-all-parameters, label-prefix: label-prefix, enable-curried-functions: enable-curried-functions)
+  } else {
+    docs += new-parser.parse(content)
+  }
+  // TODO
+  // if enable-curried-functions {
+  //   function-docs = resolve-parents(function-docs)
+  // }

+  return docs
 }